 The other piece of information that deserves comment is the relative differences between the lack of coverage for employed workers in the three counties.
-The rate in New Castle County is significantly lower.
+The rate in New Castle County is significantly lower than those observed in Kent and Sussex counties.
 Following the earlier argument, this probably arises from differences in the economic base, since larger firms with higher wages and more stable employment are located primarily in the northern part of the state.

 In Figure 2-7 below, further evidence is found about the relationship between insurance coverage and employment status.
 In this analysis, the receipt of unemployment compensation is used as an indicator of an interruption of employment at some point during the year.
 In both Delaware and the region, there is a significant rise in the lack of health coverage associated with receiving benefits.
-While the effect is more muted than in Figure 2-6, where a more direct measure was available, the percentage is almost double.
-Delaware also seems to have a somewhat higher rate when compared with the region.
-Curiously, the trend noted earlier, with respect to increasing percentages of employees in smaller firms lacking coverage, is exhibited in both the state and the region.
-This could easily reflect the increases in part-time employment.
+While the effect is more muted than in Figure 2-6, where a more direct measure was available, the percentage is always higher in the region where the sample size permits a better estimate.